 Despite Wallasey being some 200 miles from our Wiltshire based studios, we had to get up even earlier on this occasion as the school wanted to start recording around 08.15am and so it seemed best to start setting up at 07.15.
 Having been to Mount Primary School before I was at least safe in the knowledge that we could park right outside the doors to the school hall which would make loading and unloading very simple.
-I pointed this out to Shelly as we arrived and confidently parked the van near to the hall doors.
-We then went to reception to find no one else was there – people were on site but there was no one around to let us in!
-A few minutes later someone spotted us lurking in the reception area and we were let in.
+I went to reception to find no one else was there – people were on site but there was no one around to let us in!
+A few minutes later someone spotted me lurking in the reception area and we were let in.

 Setting up at Mount Primary School

 Do you know where you’re going they said?
 “Yes I believe so”, I confidently replied.
 However on arrival in the school hall, we were then told by another member of staff that in fact the recording was in a different place this year.
 It would be back out the door, down to reception, along the long corridor, up two flights of stairs, turn to the left and go through the door at the end…